Electrolux: Global/other

-Note: This list does not include brands such as Kenmore, IKEA and John Lewis, which may sell Electrolux produced appliances but are not owned by or affiliated with Electrolux, as Electrolux acts as an OEM for these brands.
+This list does not include brands such as Kenmore, IKEA, and John Lewis, which may sell Electrolux produced appliances but are not owned by or affiliated with Electrolux, as Electrolux acts as an OEM for these brands.

 Slogan

 The company's international slogan is "Shape living for the better".
 In the past it was "Thinking of you".

-In the 1960s the company successfully marketed vacuums in the United Kingdom with the slogan "Nothing sucks like an Electrolux".

-In the United States, it was frequently assumed that using this slogan was a brand blunder.
-In fact, the informal American meaning of the word sucks was already well known at the time in the United Kingdom, and the company hoped the slogan, with its possible double entendre, would gain attention.
+In the 1960s the company successfully marketed vacuums in the United Kingdom (UK) with the slogan "Nothing sucks like an Electrolux".
+In the United States, it was often assumed that this slogan was a brand blunder, but the informal American meaning of the word "sucks" was already well known in the UK, and the company selected it deliberately in the hopes that the slogan, with its double entendre, would gain attention.

-In Indonesia, the Electrolux previous slogan was "Kalau saja semua seawet Electrolux" (English: If only all durable as Electrolux).
+In Indonesia, the Electrolux previous slogan was "Kalau saja semua seawet Electrolux" (English: If only all are as durable as Electrolux).